alissatroiano/Hue/README.md

 - The line of code for creating subcategories in Django (specifically the declaration of `parent` in `models.py`) was copied from ['Sub categories - How to build an Ecommerce website using Django 3 and Vue.js - Part 23'](https://www.youtube.com/watch?v=QIoUJ1PutV0)

+## Version Control
+- [GitHowTo.com](https://githowto.com/getting_old_versions) for returning to the latest version in master branch after `git reset --hard <commitsha>.`

+-[Stack Overflow](https://stackoverflow.com/questions/9529078/how-do-i-use-git-reset-hard-head-to-revert-to-a-previous-commit) for the following solution to my inquiry of how to properly `git reset --hard <commitsha>`.

 ## Utilities & tools
 - [Diffchecker](https://www.diffchecker.com/#).